kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 As is the case with QUIC version 1, use of extension frames have to be negotiated before use; see {{Section 19.21 of RFC9000}}.

+This specification defines the mapping of the Unreliable Datagram Extension.

+## Unreliable Datagram Extension

+Use of the Unreliable Datagram Extension ({{!RFC9221}}) is possible, with the following changes.

+When using the DATAGRAM frame, senders MUST use only the variant of type 0x31 (i.e., DATAGRAM frame with the Length field).
+If an endpoint receives a DATAGRAM frame of type 0x30 (i.e., DATAGRAM frame without he Length field), the endpoint MUST close the connection with an error of type FRAME_ENCODING_ERROR.

+Otherwise, the encoding and the semantics of the DATAGRAM frame as well as the `max_datagram_frame_size` Transport Parameter is unchanged.
+Use of the Unreliable Datagram Extension is negotiated using the Transport Parameter.

+As discussed in {{Section 5 of RFC9221}}, DATAGRAM frames can be dropped if the sending side of the transport is blocked by flow or congestion control.

 # Version Agility